 What are the health and safety requirements for employers?

-There is a legal obligation on the employer to ensure safe and hygienic conditions for the persons employed and to organise health and safety training for them.
-This is standardised in the regulation of the Minister of Economy and Labour of 27 July 2004.
-It contains detailed information to be followed, such as:
+Employers have a legal obligation to provide safe and hygienic conditions for their employees and to provide training for them Health and Safety.
+This is standardised in the decree of the Minister of Economy and Labour of 27 July 2004.
+It contains detailed information to be observed, such as:

 For what purpose is training provided?

 During health and safety training, the employee is required to: